 Over the last few months, first-responders, nurses, and doctors have put themselves at significant risk in caring for those who contract the coronavirus.
 Men and women working on the frontline of this pandemic are heroes, and they are also vulnerable to post-traumatic stress and alcohol or substance use disorder.

-At Hemet Valley Recovery Center & Sage Retreat, we specialize in treating first-responders who struggle with addiction and co-occurring PTSD.
-Please contact us today to learn more about our Heroes Program.
+At Hemet Valley Recovery Center & Sage Retreat, we specialize in treating those who struggle with addiction and co-occurring PTSD.
+Please contact us today to learn more.